madiator/githubdatachallenge2/README.md

 <img src="Images/allEventsPopular.png"/>

-The complete list (making sure there have been events for at least have of the total number of days):
+The complete list (making sure there have been events for at least half of the total number of days):

 1. Nimrod,35.4411
 1. ooc,34.0698